|My Favourite Planet > English > People > |

 , Book 18, lines 470-477.

-), built in the second half of the 5th century BC, around the same time as the Parthenon) stands in the Athenian Agora and is the best preserved Classical temple.
+), built in the second half of the 5th century BC (around the same time as the Parthenon), stands in the Athenian Agora and is the best preserved Classical temple.
 It housed statues of Hephaistos and Athena who was sometimes known as Athena Ergane (the Worker), patron of crafts.
 The two deites were celebrated at an annual festival known as the Chalkeia (Greek for copper or bronze; chalkeus was a title for a bronzeworker), which included torch races.

 "Sing, clear-voiced Muse, of Hephaistos, famed for inventions.
 With bright-eyed Athena he taught men glorious crafts."

 Hephaistos was associated with Athena's birth: ancient vases and reliefs show him with an axe, splitting open Zeus's head, from which Athena springs fully armed (see the illustration on Athens Acropolis gallery page 13

 Although in some myths he was said to have lived and worked on Mount Olympus, several volcanoes around the Mediterranean, especially Aetna on Sicily and nearby Lipari islands, were believed to be locations of his fiery workshop and foundry.